Victor J. Banis: Writings

-Banis's first published work was a short story, "Broken Record," that appeared in the Swiss gay publication Der Kreis in 1963.
+Banis's first published work was a short story, "Broken Record", that appeared in the Swiss gay publication Der Kreis in 1963.
 His first long work of fiction was The Affairs of Gloria, a heterosexual romance with a few lesbian scenes inspired by the recent popularity of novels with lesbian themes; it was published in 1964 by Brandon House, a Los Angeles paperback publisher.
 The novel was indicted by a federal grand jury in Sioux City, Iowa, for conspiracy to distribute obscene materials in a government scheme to crack down on materials deemed pornographic.
 Although some of his co-defendants were found guilty, Banis himself was acquitted.

-He continued to write both straight and bisexual novels for Brandon House, but incensed by government censorship, he was increasingly drawn to depicting the struggling gay scene that was yet barely chronicled in American literature.
+Banis continued to write both straight and bisexual novels for Brandon House, but incensed by government censorship, he was increasingly drawn to depicting the struggling gay scene that was yet barely chronicled in American literature.
 His first significant work of fiction was the innovative novel The Why Not, 1966.
 A series of intertwining sketches of habitués of a Los Angeles gay bar, it was the first gay work published by a San Diego firm, Greenleaf Classics.

 Finding the novel sold well, editor-in-chief Earl Kemp asked Banis to submit other gay novels.
 Thus was born The Man from C.A.M.P.
 (1966).
-The success of the original novel was so great that Banis went on to write eight sequels (1966-1968).
+The success of the original novel was so great that Banis went on to write eight sequels (1966–1968).
 The series is historically important for several reasons.
 It was the first gay mystery series, already five in number before George Baxt could follow up on his success with A Queer Kind of Death (also 1966), and the C.A.M.P. novels depicted what is probably the first openly out and joyfully unrestrained gay hero in American letters, the indomitable undercover agent Jackie Holmes.